telekom/bdd-web-app/README.md

             </dependency>
 ```

-BDD-Web-App for JBehave is also available for other build-automation-tools like gradle.
-You will find the artefacts here: https://search.maven.org/artifact/de.telekom.test/bddwebapp-jbehave/2.0.1/jar.
+The framework is also available for other build-automation tools like Gradle.
+You will find the artifacts here: https://search.maven.org/artifact/de.telekom.test/bddwebapp-jbehave/2.0.1/jar.

 ## Example project

-In the bdd-web-app-demo folder you find the example web-application and the test-projects using bdd-web-app.
+In the bdd-web-app-demo folder, you will find the example web-application and the test-projects using bdd-web-app.

 # Additional information